Thinking about attending the Biden inauguration? You're going to pay a premium

 Several of DC's signature hotels have already reached capacity for January 20, and many of those that do still have vacancies are increasing their rates and enforcing minimum-stay periods.

-Rooms are sold out at the St. Regis, all four Ritz Carltons, and the legendary Hay Adams Hotel.
-The nearest Hyatt with availability is outside of the city limits.
+Rooms are sold out at the St. Regis and all four Ritz Carltons; the nearest Hyatt with availability is outside of the city limits.

 And it's not just luxury hotels seeing spikes in interest.
 Every Holiday Inn in DC is sold out for Inauguration Day, with the closest rooms still available being in Alexandria, Virginia's Old Town.

-Note: Correction: An earlier version of this story stated The Hay- Adams Hotel was sold out.
-The hotel still has availability during the inauguration.